AMID Logo E-BAY Logo

 It also MUST STATE A COUNTRY (not a city or state).
 Some proven abbreviations are allowed, such as U.K., USSR, etc. See 134.45.

 In international shipping, Made in is NOT REQUIRED.
-However, in some situations, MADE IN IS REQUIRE.
+However, in some situations, MADE IN IS REQUIRED.
 For example, Brazilian nuts shipped internationally must be marked as made in Brazil.
-I.e., it is required when the country of origin appears next to a U.S. locality or trade name or something that can be used as an objective in front of the international shipping product.
+I.e., it is required when the country of origin appears next to a U.S. locality, trade name, or something that can be used as an objective in front of the international shipping product.

 Marking for NAFTA can be in English, Spanish, or French.

-In addition, the following classes are excepted from the Country of Origin marking:
+In addition, the following classes are exempt from the Country of Origin marking:

 Exemption for international shipping ARTICLES CONSUMED BY IMPORTER: